Did you know all 1976 pennies are worth more than face value?

 Some would call this the 1976 double die penny, but there’s really no such thing as a “double die.”
 There are, however, doubled dies — coins produced by a die that mistakenly shows doubling on certain parts of the design on one side of the coin.

 While all doubled dies are scarce, the ones that are clearly visible with the naked eye are the ones that usually become the most popular — and, therefore, the most valuable.
-While there are no major doubled dies worth thousands of dollars currently known on 1976 pennies, there are some minor ones that can garner anywhere from $25 to $100, depending on the specific variety and magnitude of the doubling.
+While there are no major doubled dies worth thousands of dollars currently known on 1976 pennies, there are some minor ones that can bring anywhere from $25 to $100, depending on the specific variety and magnitude of the doubling.

 Keep in mind, you need to use a little extra scrutiny when trying to determine if you have a doubled die.
-Many hopeful collectors believe any sign of doubling is a doubled die.
+Many hopeful collectors believe that any sign of doubling is a doubled die.
 Unfortunately, the most common form of doubling to be found on coins is machine doubling — a type of strike defect that results in shallower doubling than is typical of a doubled die.

 1976 Off-Center Error Penny

-Every now and then something comes off the U.S. Mint presses in wonky fashion — and one of the weirdest types of errors is the off-center strike.
+Every now and then something comes off the U.S. Mint presses in wonky fashion — and one of the weirdest types of coin errors is the off-center strike.

 As the name implies, an off-center error shows the design of the coin struck in a way that only shows part of the inscriptions and artistic features.